Our Management Team

 Josef is very active in the herbal industry and his work with medicinal herbs extends beyond the confines of our tea company.
-He is Senior Consultant for Biodiversity Products with International Trade Centre (ITC) / UNCTAD (Geneva, Switzerland).
-Josef is an Advisory Board member of the American Botanical Council (ABC), Advisory Board member of Biodiversity Watch Journal, Advisory Committee member of the American Herbal Pharmacopoeia (AHP), Associate Editor of HerbalGram (Journal of the ABC), Editorial Board member of the Journal of Alternative and Complementary Medicine (JACM), member of Medicinal and Essential Oils Crops Germplasm Committee (MEO-CGC), and member of the United States Pharmacopeia (USP) Dietary Supplements Monographs Expert Committee.
+He is an Advisory Board member of the American Botanical Council (ABC), Advisory Board member of Biodiversity Watch Journal, Advisory Committee member of the American Herbal Pharmacopoeia (AHP), Contributing Editor of HerbalGram (Journal of the ABC), Editorial Board member of the Journal of Alternative and Complementary Medicine (JACM), member of the Medicinal Plant Specialist Group (MPSG) of the International Union for Conservation of Nature (IUCN) Species Survival Commission (SSC), member of the Medicinal and Essential Oils Crops Germplasm Committee (MEO-CGC), and member of the United States Pharmacopeia (USP) Dietary Supplements and Herbal Medicines Monographs Expert Committee.

 Josef brings an intense rigor to his work and is a passionate champion for Traditional Herbal Medicine (THM) practices as well as sustainability initiatives.
 These, among many of his contributions, have had a deep and lasting influence on our culture.